artemis19/848-hw/NOTES.md

 ```python
 python3 lr_buzzer.py --buzztrain train.pred --buzzdev dev.pred
 ```
+# Baseline - 2/4 Repo Status

 ## Baseline Metrics

-With no features added, this was the initial baseline:
+With no features added, this was the initial baseline with the small dataset:

 ```
 accuracy            :  53.879